Can you guess who the most successful real estate agent in the world is?

 If you’re a real estate agent in 2022, do yourself a favor and mark these on the inside of your notebook, write on a sticky note and post your bathroom mirror, or if go down to your local tattoo shop and I’m sure they will help you out (please don’t actually do this, a reminder note will suffice).

 And if you’re looking for more ways to get ahead in the real estate game, I’m going to be dropping nuggets of knowledge every week right here.
-Tap the follow button over there and stay tuned for the next article!
+Stay tuned in!